alexs2112/University-Notes/2023-Winter/GLGY307/13 - Fish Evolution.md

  - Short extensions of muscle at the base of their fins, a step towards the evolution of limbs
  - Fossil dipnoi:
 	 - Largest lungfish today is 1.5 meters (Australia)
-	 - In the past they were gigantic
+	 - In the past they were gigantic, achieved gigantism

 ### Order Actinisca
  - Made history towards amphibians
  - Evolved rapidly in the Devonian
  - Some of the best specimens come from Lebanon
- - Long fins, extension of the muscle tissue down the base of the fins
+ - Long fins, extension of the muscle tissue down the base of the fins, lobed-fin fishes
  - Extremely diverse, not important predators until the Cretaceous times (rather small, perfect prey)
 	 - As perfect prey, needed to adapt to new conditions